sandroj87/EVOODec/README.md

 Reference paper

 S. Jurinovich and V. Domenici, *"A digital tool for the analysis of UV-vis spectra of olive oils and educational activities with high school and undergraduate students"*, J. Chem.
-Education, Submitted article.
+Education,  2022, 99, 2, 787–798.
+DOI: 10.1021/acs.jchemed.1c01015.

 EVOODec is a tool for calculating the concentration of the pigments usually cointened in the extra-virgin olive oil from a spectral deconvolution